PADI Search & Recovery Diver

 What scuba gear will I use?

 Besides your basic scuba equipment, you’ll need a compass and underwater slate.
-Your PADI Instructor may suggest other gear that may help with your searches, such as a dive light, marker buoys, lines and reels.
+Your PADI Instructor may suggest other gear that may help with your searches.
+This may include a dive light, marker buoys, lines and reels.

 What are the prerequisites for this course?